- 7 minutes to read

 Licensing

 Mapify Rendering is a premium feature and requires a Mapify license.
-For static diagrams without a license, use Mermaid Rendering instead—it provides nine diagram types and export capabilities at no additional cost.
+For static diagrams without a license, use Mermaid Rendering instead.
+For report-centric workflows where users save and reuse grouped filter logic, use Saved Views (Mapify Maps).

 Contact Nodinite Sales to enable the Mapify license.
 Pricing varies with licensee turnover.